NumberHound/web/about.md

 Sports Data -- a page with lists of where to get data for all sports related projects.
 The list is broken down by sport.

-The Paper Companion -- A page with high-level tips on writing an empirical economics paper.
-A lot of these tips can be generalized to any write up associated with a data science project.

 Miscellaneous Resources -- A page with assorted papers, books, blogs, websites, videos, podcasts, and social media sites which are meant to educate on data science, statistics, and economics.

 ## NumberHound Data